Neu-Bob/selfHosted/steve.md

 - Bookwyrm (in progress)

 Bookwyrm provides an ActivityPub-based alternative to Goodreads by Amazon.
-Goodreads (and therefore Bookwyrm) enables people to share lists of books, reading targets, book reviews, and other comments that book lovers like to leave for one another.
+Bookwyrm (just like Goodreads) enables people to share lists of books, reading targets, book reviews, and other comments that book lovers like to leave for one another.

 ### Other ActivityPub applications